Fujio-Turner/sg-log-reader-demo/docs/install.md

 ```
 Now open up a terminal and `cd` to the folder that you downloaded the sg-log-reader-demo into.

-Once your in the above folder running this code by creating a Python Virtual Environment
+Once you are in the above folder run this code to create a Python Virtual Environment

 ```console
  pipenv shell